 There are also stands selling religious memorabilia, souvenirs, and small treats like ice cream.
 Public toilets are pay-to-use.
-St. Naum can be visited by ferry from Ohrid’s city center, private rental boat, or by paying a small fee to park on the grounds.
+St. Naum can be visited by ferry from Ohrid’s city center, by private rental boat, or by paying a small fee to park on the grounds.

 Where to Stay

 If you prefer to stay near or at the monastery, Hotel St. Naum is the traveler’s best option.
 However, take note that the property does get mixed reviews, especially regarding the dining options, and from our experience is a bit overpriced.
 Therefore, it may be worth your time to travel back to Villa Trpe in Trpejca or Aleksandar Villa & Spa located along the east coast of Lake Ohrid.